voxlol/projectjellyfish/docs/INSTALL-OSX.md

-## How to install on Mac OS X Mavericks (for Development)

-This guide will walk you through how to install and run Jellyfish-API on a Mac.
-Generally, this would be for development, however you can run it in production as well.
-This will setup the app to run on port 5000, if you want it to run on a different port, you will need to use Apache or Nginx (this doc will not cover that).
+This guide will walk you through how to install and run Jellyfish-API on **Mac OS X Mavericks (for Development)**.
+Generally, this guide would be used for development purposes, but you can run it in production as well.
+This will set up the app to run on port 5000.
+If you want it to run on a different port, you will need to use Apache or Nginx (this doc will not cover that).

 #### Install Command Line Tools

-Install the Mac command line tools:
+First, you'll want to install the Mac command line tools:

 ````
 xcode-select --install